hashrocket/bug-reporting-guide/README.md

 ## Preface

 This document is intended to provide a good starting point for providing effective bug-reporting guidelines to clients of web projects.
-It is not intended to be a one-size-fits-all solution as every organisation is different so please adapt to your own needs and contribute anything you think is useful back to the project!
+It is not intended to be a one-size-fits-all solution as every organization is different so please adapt to your own needs and contribute anything you think is useful back to the project!
 Seriously though, please do.
-Just think about it, you can Tweet it and shit and everyone will think you're super knowledgeable!
+Just think about it, you can Tweet it and stuff and everyone will think you're super knowledgeable!

 ---